|I10_DXn - ICD-10-CM Diagnosis|

 Beginning July 1, 2016, previous restrictions on Substance Abuse records changed allowing Iowa to release this data.
 In addition, Mental Health and HIV records are no longer restricted.

-The Iowa Hospital Association prohibits the release of two types of discharges:
+Prior to July 1, 2016, the Iowa Hospital Association prohibits the release of two types of discharges:

 These discharges were not included in the source file provided to HCUP and are therefore not included in the HCUP files.